 (Shermin takes a puff from his cigar and blows smoke into Fox's face)

 - Spheroid Dropship: The ship that comes to pick up Starman at the end, which looks like a chrome-plated planet.

 - Stockholm Syndrome: Jenny starts out freaked out by Starman and thinks of herself as kidnapped, but this doesn't last long when she realizes that Starman is a wholly benevolent Energy Being that's just trying to get home.

 - Superhuman Trafficking

 - They Would Cut You Up: Jenny and Shermin's concerns of what awaits Starman if Fox catches him.
 Seeing as the military have an autopsy table with restraining straps waiting, their fear is justified.

 - Uncanny Valley: In-universe, Starman took on a human form at least partially to not scare humans.
-Unfortunately, his bizarre not-quite grasp of language or human customs have a tendency to make him appear quite creepy
+Unfortunately, his bizarre not-quite grasp of language, human customs, or even biological needs have a tendency to make him appear quite creepy.

 - We Come in Peace — Shoot to Kill: Played rather Anviliciously.